seb-oss/green/libs/core/docs/code-splitting.md

 # Code splitting

-Since a consumer of Green Core may not always need all of the components every time, it needs to be possible to import them one by one, so that only used code are included in the application bundle.
+Since a consumer of Green Core may not need all of the components every time, it needs to be possible to import them one by one, so that only used code are included in the application bundle.

 Often, you import stuff from a main export like this, for example: